Pitch Forward Posted 2025-4-4 Updated 2025-5-12

 What does that pitch look like?
 According to the LinkedIn article, the pitch for any phase should check off the previous phase.
 I agree that that's important, but it's not the pitch.
 Rather, the pitch should look forward.
 "Given the platform established by the previous phase, here's what and how we deliver in this phase... toward the vision of three or four phases hence."

 And note that such a pitch leads to an obvious answer to the perennial question of "use of funds".
-The funds being raised will enable the resources to do the "what and how".
+The funds being raised will provide the resources to do the "what and how".
 The funds can easily be shown split up by various uses that trace back.
-And the milestones are what has to be achieved to get the next round of funding.
+And the milestones are what has to be achieved to get the next round of funding - they are the "why" to complement the "what and how."
 Which brings us full circle to the original article I read.